awsdocs/aws-systems-manager-user-guide/doc_source/appconfig-creating-configuration-profile.md

 # Step 5: Create a Configuration Profile<a name="appconfig-creating-configuration-profile"></a>

 A configuration profile enables AWS AppConfig to access the source of your configuration data\.
 Valid configuration sources include Systems Manager \(SSM\) documents and Parameter Store parameters\.
 A configuration profile includes the following information\.
-+ The Uri location of the configuration data\.
++ The URI location of the configuration data\.
 + The AWS Identity and Access Management \(IAM\) role that provides access to the configuration data\.
 + \(Optional\) A validator for the configuration data\.
 You can use either a JSON Schema or an AWS Lambda function to validate your configuration profile\.
 A configuration profile can have a maximum of two validators\.

 You can create the IAM role that provides access to the configuration data by using AppConfig, as described in the following procedure\.
-Or you can create the IAM yourself and choose it from a list\.
+Or you can create the IAM role yourself and choose it from a list\.
 If you create the role by using AppConfig, the system creates the role and specifies one of the following permissions policies, depending on which type of configuration source you choose\.

 **Configuration source is an SSM document**